 Nilaveli & Trincomalee

-The shallow dive sites around the Pigeon Island Marine Park are mostly covered by hard and soft corals with a lot of different coral fishes, turtles and for sure Black Tip Reef Sharks in the shallow parts of the coral reef.
+The shallow dive sites around the Pigeon Island Marine Park are mostly covered by hard and soft corals with a lot of different coral fishes, turtles and for sure Black Tip Reef Sharks in the shallow parts of the coral reef, available for snorkeling only.

 At our Trincomalee Dive Sites around 6 km south of Nilaveli there are also deeper sites up to 30m to discover.
 The bottom at the deeper dive sites is mostly sandy or rocky.
-Mostly you can spot big schools of Barracudas and Trevallies as well as Sting & Electric Rays.
+Mostly you can spot big schools of Barracudas and Trevallies as well as Sting & Electric Rays and Moray Eels.

 Sometimes you can also see Whale Sharks but these are really rare.
 You can be happy when you can spot one of these creatures.

 Explore fascinating rock formations with colorful coral reefs, diverse aquatic life, underwater statues of gods and large schools of tropical fish.
-Also possible to visit recently opened Underwater Museum or a shipwreck, both located near to the Trinco town.
+Also possible to visit recently opened (2020) Underwater Museum or a Shipwreck, both located near to the Trinco town.

 Frequently asked questions